 The roommate was gone, and there was no indication when my boyfriend had called, or when he would call again.
 Of course I had no way to reach him.
 I paced back and forth in my tiny dorm room, tears streaming down my face as I prayed to hear from him.
 I hoped for good news, but feared the worst.

 After what felt like forever, the phone rang.
 I jumped to answer.
 It was him.
 “I’m ok,” he said, “I don’t want you to worry, but… I got blown up.”

-Probably not the most reassuring words he could have chosen.
+Those were probably not the most reassuring words he could have chosen.
 “WHAT DO YOU MEAN?”
 I shouted in tears.
 He explained that an IED (Improvised Explosive Device) had been planted in a pile of rubble on a rooftop.
-He happened to be standing on the pile when the IED exploded, and a large piece of shrapnel went through his foot.
-He now had a hole in his foot.
+He happened to be standing on the pile when the IED exploded, and a large piece of shrapnel went straight through his foot.
+He now had a hole all the way through his foot.